 Posted by Willy Franzen on September 9, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 One of the most underrated life moments is when you learn how to read.
 Even though it’s more of a progression than a single point in time, I remember (almost) exactly where I was when I became a reader.
 My family was headed to Florida on an Amtrak train (we thought it would be fun, and it was… kind of), and I had a Super Mario comic book.
 Somewhere in North or South Carolina I went from stumbling through it to reading it.
 From that point on I was a reader and I had the ability to educate myself.
 Teaching kids not only to read but to love reading is one of the most important things that we as a society can do, which is why I love non-profits like The Literacy Lab.
 They don’t appear to be very big, but the Washington, DC based organization is aiming “to provide high-quality, individualized reading remediation to low-income students in order to increase their literacy skills, leading to increased academic success and greater opportunities in life.”